Manju419/Python-Codes/README.md

 # Python-Codes
 In this Chapter, We learn Python programming Codes  with Clear Explanations.

-If the Code is Not opening Just in this link:https://nbviewer.jupyter.org/
+If the Code is Not opening Just click in this link:https://nbviewer.jupyter.org/

 Type userid:Manju19